RuralGig/airspace-jekyll/_posts/2018-04-01-fccs-blurry-vision-satellite-broadband.md

 [FCC Satellite Broadband Map](http://www.dailyyonder.com/fccs-blurry-vision-satellite-broadband/2018/03/26/24739/)

 We agree that satellite is not always as fast as advertised (read the fine print).
-We are working toward a wireless antenna solution that will meet or exceed satellite speeds, more reliable, locally owned.
+We are working toward a wireless solution that will be comperable to satellite speeds, more reliable, unlimited, and locally owned.